 This qualification reflects the role of individuals working as developing and emerging leaders and managers in a range of enterprise and industry contexts.

 As well as assuming responsibility for their own performance, individuals at this level provide leadership, guidance and support to others.
 They also have some responsibility for organising and monitoring the output of their team.

 They apply solutions to a defined range of predictable and unpredictable problems, and analyse and evaluate information from a variety of sources.

 The volume of learning for a Certificate IV qualification is typically six (6) months to two (2) years.

 What is required to gain the qualification

-Participants have up to 2 years to complete the training and assessment requirements of the qualification.
-This time frame will vary for each individual depending on their existing level of skills and knowledge and their availability to attend the training program/s.
+Participants have up to 2 years to complete the qualification requirements for all three (3) of the above pathway options.
+This time frame will vary for each individual depending on their existing level of skills and knowledge and their ability to attend the training program/s.

 AIM WA recommends regular attendance on the free monthly Qualification Support Workshops while completing the assessment requirements.